 Both the Pennsylvania and New Jersey state shield laws have been said to create an absolute privilege at least as to the identity of confidential sources.
 See In re Subpoena to Barnard, No. Misc.
 98-189, 27 Media L. Rep. (BNA) 1500, 1999 WL 38269, at *2 (E.D.
 Pa.
 Jan.
 25, 1999) ("The Pennsylvania Shield Law provides journalists with an absolute privilege against the compelled disclosure of confidential sources of information."); Lal v.
 CBS, Inc., 551 F. Supp.
 364, 365 (E.D.
 Pa.
 1982) (the "privilege afforded by state law is broader than the constitutional privilege"), aff'd, 726 F.2d 97 (3d Cir.
 1984); Damiano, 168 F.R.D. at 494 n.5 (noting that, although federal privilege is qualified, “the New Jersey privilege is still absolute”).
 However, there is a contrary suggestion in at least some federal court decisions within the Third Circuit.
 See, e.g., Smith, 516 F. App'x at 198 ("Pennsylvania state law and federal common law grant journalists a qualified privilege to refuse to disclose sources of information.").

 The Fourth Circuit does not recognize an absolute privilege against disclosure.
-Even when a journalist is attempting to protect the identities of confidential sources -- likely the strongest case for a reporter’s privilege -- the courts of the Fourth Circuit balance the interests involved using the three-part test put forth in LaRouche: “(1) whether the information is relevant, (2) whether the information can be obtained by alternative means; and (3) whether there is a compelling interest in the information.”
+Even when a journalist is attempting to protect the identities of confidential sources — likely the strongest case for a reporter’s privilege — the courts of the Fourth Circuit balance the interests involved using the three-part test put forth in LaRouche: “(1) whether the information is relevant, (2) whether the information can be obtained by alternative means; and (3) whether there is a compelling interest in the information.”
 780 F.2d at 1139.
-Notably, these factors are only applicable in a civil context, and have no authority to recognize a privilege in a criminal proceeding.
+Notably, these factors are only applicable in a civil context, and have not been extended to recognize a privilege in a criminal proceeding.
 Sterling, 724 F.3d at 497.
-Though one district court recently maintained that a showing of confidentiality and harassment by the seeking party is a predicate for conducting a balancing analysis, Church of Scientology provides a strong indication that the Fourth Circuit intends its LaRouche test to be used to evaluate requests for nonconfidential information as well.
+Though one district court recently maintained that a showing of confidentiality and harassment by the seeking party is a predicate for conducting a balancing analysis with respect to nonconfidential information, Church of Scientology provides a strong indication that the Fourth Circuit intends its LaRouche test to be used to evaluate requests for nonconfidential information as well.
 Church of Scientology, 992 F.2d at 1335; see also Food Lion Inc. v.
 Capital Cities/ABC Inc., 951 F. Supp.
 1211, 1214, 25 Media L. Rep. 1182 (M.D.N.C.
 1996) (applying a modified balancing test in permitting limited discovery of nonconfidential hidden camera investigations); Penland, 922 F. Supp. at 1084 (applying LaRouche test in granting motion to quash plaintiffs’ subpoena for nonconfidential information on interviews with defendant); contra United States v.
 Lindh, 210 F. Supp.
-2d 780, 783 (holding there is no First Amendment privilege without a showing of confidentiality or harassment by the seeking party); King, 194 F.R.D. at 584-85 (same).
+2d 780, 783 (E.D.
+Va.
+2002) (holding there is no First Amendment privilege without a showing of confidentiality or harassment by the seeking party); United States v.
+King, 194 F.R.D.
+569, 585 (E.D.
+Va.
+2000) (same).

 The reporter's privilege in the Fifth Circuit is a qualified privilege, where it exists at all.
 In civil cases, the Fifth Circuit recognizes a qualified privilege not to disclose the identity of confidential informants.
 Miller v.
 Transamerican Press, Inc., 621 F.2d 721, 725 (5th Cir.
 1980), as modified, 628 F.2d 932 (5th Cir.
 1980); In re Selcraig, 705 F.2d 789, 797 (5th Cir.
 1983).
 Under the Fifth Circuit's reading of Branzburg v.
 Hayes, 408 U.S. 665 (1972), there is no privilege in criminal cases involving non-confidential sources and materials except to protect the newsperson from harassment, as where the grand jury does not conduct its investigation in good faith.
 See United States v.
 Smith, 135 F.3d 963, 969 (5th Cir.
 1998).